1kit/Module-11-Practical-Application/README.md

 # Data
 The input dataset contains user car sales information and has the following features

- 1   region
+ 1.   region
- 2   price
+ 2.   price
- 3   year
+ 3.   year
- 4   manufacturer
+ 4.   manufacturer
- 5   model
+ 5.   model
- 6   condition
+ 6.   condition
- 7   cylinders
+ 7.   cylinders
- 8   fuel
+ 8.   fuel
- 9   odometer
+ 9.   odometer
- 10  title_status
+ 10.  title_status
- 11  transmission
+ 11.  transmission
- 12  VIN
+ 12. VIN
- 13  drive
+ 13.  drive
- 14  size
+ 14.  size
- 15  type
+ 15.  type
- 16  paint_color
+ 16.  paint_color
- 17  state
+ 17.  state

 Here I would like to use supervised machine learning methods to be able to model the price of used cars and attempt to evaluate the features that most contributes to the price of the car and make recommendations

+Link to Jupyter notebook : https://github.com/1kit/Module-11-Practical-Application/blob/main/prompt_II.ipynb

 ## Analyze the data